 - Work in organized groups to accomplish tasks.

-- Meet deadlines determined by the group.
+- Meet deadlines determined by the instructor.

 - List and describe safety precautions required in microbiology laboratories to protect workers.